 28 October 2019 by David Warne

 With the uncertainty surrounding travel after the UK's departure from the EU, we've put together this handy guide to holidaying in a post-Brexit world.
-What's more, to offer you financial peace of mind, we're guaranteeing that any bookings made before 31st December 2019 will not be subject to any surcharges related to exchange-rate price increases.
-Read on for more details.

 There is nothing to suggest that we won’t be able to operate your holiday as planned.
 Your holiday will be protected under the Package Travel Regulations, meaning you’ll have the right to a full refund in the unlikely event that your holiday can no longer be provided for any reason irrespective of when you booked your holiday.